Ashutosh-Londhe/portable-parallel-examples/README.md

 ✨ Quick Tips
- o Always check that your GPU architecture flags match your hardware (-arch=sm_XX for CUDA, etc.). o For Fortran-to-C experiments, _c subdirectories provide a good starting point for porting legacy Fortran code. o Use nvcc, hipcc, or your SYCL compiler for linking — Makefiles already handle CUDA/HIP/SYCL libraries via variables like CUDA_LIB.
+ - Always check that your GPU architecture flags match your hardware (-arch=sm_XX for CUDA, etc.).
+ - For Fortran-to-C experiments, _c subdirectories provide a good starting point for porting legacy Fortran code.
+ - Use nvcc, hipcc, or your SYCL compiler for linking — Makefiles already handle CUDA/HIP/SYCL libraries via variables like CUDA_LIB.